innovate-invent/innovate-invent.github.io/_posts/2024-01-26-gpt-header.md

 You will see that I have included a shebang in the files allowing you to `chmod +x gpt_header gpt_entries` and execute the files directly rather than having to manage separate bash scripts.
 The shebangs also include a workaround that allows a single format string to span multiple lines for easier reading.
-Each script is passed a single argument
+Each script is passed a single argument, the path to the disk image or block device.

 If for whatever reason your disk has a sector size other than 512 bytes you can set an env variable `BLOCK_SIZE=<your sector size>`.
 If whatever partitioned your disk did not put the GPT header at LBA 1, you can